-- Out-of-network cost-sharing requirements for the following services: - Covered services in emergency and certain nonemergency situations as specified by state and federal law (see Surprise Billing in the General Conditions of Your Contract section for more information) - Treatment from a provider for which there is no PPO network - Services from an out-ofnetwork provider in an area of Michigan that we consider a "low-access area" for the provider's specialty

-You are responsible for your innetwork cost share for these services.
+We pay: You pay for : You do not pay for: The approved amount minus what you must pay Out-of-network deductibles, coinsurances and copayments, unless Out-of-network cost-sharing requirements for the following services: otherwise noted in Surprise Billing and Covered services in emergency and certain non- emergency situations as specified by state and • The difference between what the provider charges and what we pay, unless otherwise noted in Surprise Billing (This amount is not applied toward your out-of- network cost-sharing requirements). federal law (see Surprise Billing in the General Conditions of Your Contract section for more information) Treatment from a provider for which there is no PPO network Services from an out-of- network provider in an area Services not covered by your contract of Michigan that we consider a "low-access area" for the provider's specialty Services that we determine are not medically necessary or that are experimental You are responsible for your in- network cost share for these services.